ChronoLogic12/tippy-tea-subscription/README.md

 #### Sign Out

-The sign out page asks the user to confirm the wish to sign out.
-Clicking the sign out button will log the user out and redirect the user to the homepage.
+The sign out page asks the user to confirm they wish to sign out.
+Clicking the sign out button will log the user out and redirect them to the homepage.

 <p align="center">
     <img src="readme-assets\log-out.PNG" width="150px"/>